 A three-story concrete building with 30 classrooms was the first unit constructed on the site Cabrillo ave. between Fourteenth and Seventeenth sts.
 Built to accommodate the students overflowing San Pedro high school classrooms, which housed junior high school grades; the new school started with an enrollment of 625 pupils.
 The staff included 23 teachers.
 First principal was Roy Porter; Vice principal was Beatrice Whittlesey.
 Cedric Stannard, counsellor, became vice principal in 1930 when enrollment reached the 1500 mark.

 Two wings have been added to the original unit, increasing classrooms by 16; six bungalows were set on the grounds, and a girls gymnasium has been constructed.
-Enrollment today stands at 1567 students.
-Staff members stand at 67, which instructors, the principal, Colin Donohoe, three vice principals, Jeffrey Schiappa-Gobee, Ms. Brown, and Ms. Boller.
+Enrollment today stands at 1,567 students.
+Staff members stand at 67, with instructors, the principal, Colin Donohoe, and four vice principals: Ms. Brown, Ms. Boller, Ms Fosnaugh and Mr. Schiappa-Gobee.

 Richard Henry Dana (1815-1882)